NATO: Bosnia and Herzegovina intervention

 The Bosnian War began in 1992, as a result of the breakup of Yugoslavia.
-The deteriorating situation led to United Nations Security Council Resolution 816 on 9 October 1992, authorizing its member-states to enforce a previously declared no-fly zone under the United Nations Protection Force over central Bosnia and Herzegovina.
+The deteriorating situation led to United Nations Security Council Resolution 816 on 9 October 1992, authorizing its member-states to enforce a previously declared no-fly zone under the UN Protection Force over central Bosnia and Herzegovina.
 NATO complied and started enforcing the ban on 12 April 1993 with Operation Deny Flight.
 From June 1993 until October 1996, Operation Sharp Guard added maritime enforcement of the arms embargo and economic sanctions against the Federal Republic of Yugoslavia.
 On 28 February 1994, NATO took its first wartime action by shooting down four Bosnian Serb aircraft violating the no-fly zone.

-On 10 and 11 April 1994, the United Nations Protection Force called in air strikes to protect the Goražde safe area, resulting in the bombing of a Bosnian Serb military command outpost near Goražde by two US F-16 jets acting under NATO direction.
+On 10 and 11 April 1994, the UN Protection Force called in air strikes to protect the Goražde safe area, resulting in the bombing of a Bosnian Serb military command outpost near Goražde by two US F-16 jets acting under NATO direction.
 In retaliation, Serbs took 150 U.N. personnel hostage on 14 April.
 On 16 April a British Sea Harrier was shot down over Goražde by Serb forces.

 In August 1995, a two-week NATO bombing campaign, Operation Deliberate Force, began against the Army of the Republika Srpska, after the Srebrenica genocide.
 Further NATO air strikes helped bring the Yugoslav Wars to an end, resulting in the Dayton Agreement in November 1995.
 As part of this agreement, NATO deployed a UN-mandated peacekeeping force, under Operation Joint Endeavor, named IFOR.
 Almost 60,000 NATO troops were joined by forces from non-NATO countries in this peacekeeping mission.
 This transitioned into the smaller SFOR, which started with 32,000 troops initially and ran from December 1996 until December 2004, when operations were then passed onto the European Union Force Althea.
 Following the lead of its member states, NATO began to award a service medal, the NATO Medal, for these operations.